 For the DSYTC specifically, we adopt the position that harm reduction is pragmatic and effective when working with youth with addiction and related issues.
 Our harm reduction philosophy meaningfully captures the concept of relapse as a learning opportunity, rather than a rigid “abstinence-only” perspective which portrays relapse as a sign of failure and grounds for treatment discharge.

 Within a harm reduction context, client safety is our top priority.
-Therefore, our residential treatment facilities operate as 100% substance-free environments (including tobacco products).
+Therefore, our live-in treatment facilities operate as 100% substance-free environments (including tobacco products).